Sampsoon/hover/TASKS.md

 ### Tasks
 * Play around with UI style and logo some more

-### POC Tasks
-* Add button for triggering hover hints manually on code block
-* Add button to generate a hover hint for a given token
 * Add button for force generation of token
+* Add toggle to turn off auto generation in div around code block.
+When this happens, the user should be able to manually generate documentation for a token.

 ### House Keeping
 * Clean up `processCodeBlocks.ts`
 * Clean up state management
 * Take another look at style generation code as see if it can be improved.
-In doing so, check if caching in necessary, because it can get stale if the user changes the theme.